Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 In addition to being brave, they also have a deep, ominous bark—not at all like Shaggy’s closest pal.

-However, they have loving, kind attitudes and are probably not going to really bite an intruder, much like the cartoon dog.
+However, they have loving, kind attitudes and are probably not going to bite an intruder, much like the cartoon dog.

 Great Danes like playing and being tolerant of children.